 Money; Getty Images

-This summer, there's good news if you're in the market for a used car: Prices are at their lowest point in three years.
+There's finally some good news if you're in the market for a used car: Prices are at roughly their lowest point in three years.

 Still, used cars probably won't seem cheap to buyers.
-The latest government inflation data shows that used car prices have increased about 30% since 2019.
+The latest government inflation data shows that used car prices have increased more than 25% since 2019.
 But the recent decline is a “promising sign,” says Rebecca Lindland, senior director of industry data and insights at Cars Commerce, the parent company of Cars.com.

 “We’ve seen this broader drop in used-car pricing thanks to gradually improving used-car inventory,” Lindland says.
 “However, pricing will remain elevated as used inventory recovers from the pandemic.”
 (According to their data, the average used car costs nearly $29,000.)